Introduction: Skull Werewolf/wolf Resin Blank Mask

 You should do about 2-3 layers on whole skull, and addictional 1-2 on the teeth

 Step 6: Add Silicone Caulk

 The best way to do it is to wear nitril gloves and add portions of silicone with your finger.

 Press it to the sculpt to make sure there is no air under,

 2 thick layers should be ok.

 Use plaster bandages to make hard, two- pieces shell around the silicone mold.

-Using a stripe of clay make a dam; after the one half is done, remove it and cover first half’s dam with vaseline- it will pretend two halfs stick to each other
+Using a stripe of clay make a dam; after the one half is done, remove it and cover first half’s dam with vaseline- it will prevent the two halves from sticking to each other.

 WARNING!
-Add some clay between the teeth, otherwise two halfs would be impossible to remove without destroying them!
+Add some clay between the teeth, otherwise the two halves will be impossible to remove without destroying them!

 look at the photos if you didn’t understand what i mean xd